-If the current crisis is constantly on your mind, you may have noticed some changes in your body.
+If the current state of the world is constantly on your mind, you may have noticed some changes in your body.
 You might be noticing breakouts despite swearing off makeup, perhaps your hair is feeling limp or falling out, or maybe your nails are breaking more easily?
 Yes, stress can be an all-consuming beast.
 Not only does it overwhelm your mind, but clearly, it also has a physical impact.
 When you’re already stressed, these changes in your body add insult to injury – but there are things you can do to help.
 Read on and take notes.

 “When we feel stress, especially when confronted with circumstances we cannot change, this can affect us both mentally and physically,” explains Dr. Howard Murad, dermatologist and founder of Murad Skincare.
 “Our appetite may be affected, we crave the wrong foods, sleep is affected due to worry, and limited exercise can impact physical and mental well-being, which ultimately reflects on our skin.”
 This is because our “skin mirrors our health”, says Murad.